Privacy-focused website analytics

 Try Fathom Analytics, the best privacy-focused website analytics tool

-We are a simple, privacy-focused website analytics tool built by a small and independent company.
+We are a simple, privacy-focused website analytics tool built by a small and bootstrapped company.
 We aren’t backed by big, million dollar venture capital funds, we are fully bootstrapped, 100% founder-owned and profitable.
 Why is profit important?
 Because it ensures longevity in the business.
 It means we’re here for the long run.

 Our software makes it easy to learn what you need to make smart decisions from your website analytics, all while being GDPR, CCPA and PECR compliant.